Ethel Barrymore Colt: Early years

 Colt was born on April 20, 1912, in Mamaroneck, New York, the daughter of Russell G. Colt and Ethel Barrymore.
-She was the niece of John Barrymore and Lionel Barrymore and the granddaughter of Maurice Barrymore, Georgie Drew Barrymore, and Samuel Colt.
+She was the niece of John Barrymore and Lionel Barrymore and the granddaughter of Maurice Barrymore, Georgie Drew Barrymore, and Samuel P. Colt.
 She had two brothers, Samuel Colt and John Drew Colt.
 Her parents were divorced on July 6, 1923.
 As an adult, she commented on her early years: "People think the Barrymores are peculiar people who sit around the hearth soliloquizing from Shakespeare.
 But as a matter of fact, my childhood was revoltingly normal."
 In another interview, she said: "In our family, we never discussed acting.
 We thought it almost indecent to talk shop."

 Colt attended the Lenox School in Manhattan and acted in a class play and played basketball at Notre Dame Convent in Moylan, Pennsylvania, from which she graduated in 1929.
 In June 1929 she received the school's gold medal in music.
 After graduating, she attended the Villa Gazzola school in Verona, Italy, and studied in Italian music conservatories.